cstanford/emoviato/README.md

 Emoviato will begin fetching data from twitter (this normally takes about 30 seconds give or take.)
 - ##### Do not run the script more than once per 15 minutes!
 - the twitter api limits the number of requests we can make.
-- todo: take out our auth key...explain how to get one...

 Once the python script is finished, navigate back to localhost:11000 and check out the data!

-##### Made hackathon style by:
-- Connor Stanford
-- Alex Fontenot
-- Brad Landreneau
-- Hung Le

 [Bower]: <https://bower.io/>
 [node.js]: <http://nodejs.org>